 Mappler Lite is a simple, web-based platform that allows anyone to turn a basic list of information into a customized, interactive online map.
 It is designed so that no coding or advanced technical skills are required, making it accessible for community members, students, and organizations.
+Your first mapping site is "FREE".

 Link: https://mappler.com/